 Another example: People drive through a car washing lane.
 How many of them get terrified inside, with not way of getting out in the middle?
 Could we ease this out somehow?

-One can use Moodmetric measurement to study stress levels in any environment, inside or out in the woods.
-It suits to observing a person in different situations.
+You can use Moodmetric measurement to study stress levels in any environment, inside or out in the woods.

 Mobile and desktop games can be extremely agitating.
 Chasing, fighting, racing and performing dangerous tasks is enervating.
 The sympathetic nervous system of the player is active.
 The body does not understand that the threat is just an illusion created by the game developer.